 I know this isn’t what your English teacher taught you, but they’ve likely never sold anything on the Internet.

 29. Are your headings structured logically?

-Using logical page structure won’t have a profound effect on your performance, but it’s still a good practice.
+Using logical page structure won’t profoundly affect your performance, but it’s still a good practice.